tacticalminky/cs225-final/README.md

-# cs225-final

-Final Project for CS 225
+# Final Project for CS 225

 We aim to create a graph from [Anime Recommendations Database](https://www.kaggle.com/datasets/CooperUnion/anime-recommendations-database) that you can use to recommend anime similiar to a provide name, id, or other criteria.
+A video presentation of our project can be found [here](https://www.youtube.com/watch?v=V6yvvtxJ_vg).

 ## Instructions